Convergence of Heavy-Flavor PDFs at Small x and Its Impact on Future ep Colliders: Abstract

 \section{Abstract}

-We present the first quantitative demonstration of the statistical convergence of heavy-flavor parton distribution functions (PDFs) at small~$x$ across modern NNLO global fits.
-Using the latest NNPDF4.0, CT18, and MSHT20 sets, we quantify a maximal relative deviation of $\Dmax\simeq16.8\%$ at $x=10^{-6}$ and $Q=100~\mathrm{GeV}$—nearly a factor-of-two improvement over the $\sim\!30\%$ spread in pre-2013 determinations.
-This convergence, stabilized by consistent $\as$ and scale treatments, marks a transition of the heavy-flavor sector into a statistically controlled regime of small-$x$ QCD.
-We further show that this precision directly reduces PDF-driven uncertainties in heavy-quark electroproduction at future $ep$ colliders (LHeC and FCC--eh) by roughly a factor of two, and enhances the theoretical stability of leptophilic new-physics searches such as a neutral $Z_\ell$ gauge boson.
-These findings establish a unified link between the precision frontier of QCD and the discovery potential of next-generation lepton–hadron facilities.
+The small-$x$ regime remains a key testing ground for perturbative QCD and future lepton--hadron collider physics.
+We demonstrate that the long-standing $\sim\!30\%$ spread among global NNLO parton distribution functions (PDFs) for heavy-flavor parton densities at small~$x$ has now converged below $\approx\!17\%$.
+Using the latest NNPDF4.0, CT18, and MSHT20 sets, we quantify a maximal relative deviation of $\Dmax\simeq16.8\%$ at $x=10^{-6}$ and $Q=100~\mathrm{GeV}$.
+This convergence, further stabilized by consistent $\as$ and scale variations, marks a new precision frontier for the heavy-flavor sector.
+We evaluate the phenomenological impact for heavy-quark electroproduction at future $ep$ colliders (LHeC and FCC--eh), showing that PDF-driven cross-section uncertainties for $e^-p\!\to\! e^-\,\ccbar\,X$ and $e^-p\!\to\! e^-\,\bbbar\,X$ have been reduced by nearly a factor of two compared to 2013 estimates.